Rick Kretschmer's License Plate Archives |

 Plates from 1910-1915 were again made using a porcelain coating over iron.
 Beginning in 1910, Pennsylvania license plates were assigned to the vehicle rather than the driver.
 To drive home that point, a metal tab in the shape of a keystone was rivited to the license plate; stamped on the tab were the words Not Transferable at the top and Makers Number [sic] at the bottom.
 Engraved on the center of the tab was the "maker's number", or the vehicle serial number, better known today as the VIN number.
 The keystone tab was attached to the left side of the plate; above it was the Penna state abbreviation, and below it was the four-digit year.
 Plate height was reduced to 6 inches since the state name and year were no longer above the serial number; since then, Pennsylvania plates have more or less remained 6 inches high through the present day.
 Plate widths continued to vary based on the number of digits in the all-numeric serial number.

 A fairly large number of 1914 plates in the 20000 and 30000 series, and a smaller number of 1915 plates in the 20000 series, have a large blank space to the left of the state abbreviation, keystone, and year.
-These were apparently intended to be used as truck plates, which was a new plate type introduced in 1914.
-It seems that especially in 1914, the state significantly overestimated the number of truck plates needed, and they apparently issued the extras to cars.
-Actual truck plates would have a vertical metal band with one or more stars on it affixed to the blank space on the plate.
-Lots of these 1914 plates, always in the mid- to upper-20000 series and the entire 30000 series, and a smaller number of 1915 plates in the upper-20000 series, have no metal band, but do have an attached keystone with a VIN number, indicating that they were issued to a specific vehicle.
+These were apparently intended to be used as solid tire vehicle plates, which was a new plate type introduced in 1914 and was mostly issued to trucks.
+It seems that especially in 1914, the state significantly overestimated the number of solid tire plates needed, and they apparently issued the extras to air-filled tire vehicles (cars).
+Solid tire plates actually issued as such have a vertical metal band with one or more stars on it affixed to the blank space on the plate.
+Lots of these 1914 plates, nearly always in the mid- to upper-20000 series and the entire 30000 series, and a smaller number of 1915 plates in the upper-20000 series, have no metal band, but do have an attached keystone with a VIN number, indicating that they were issued to a specific vehicle.

 A small number of plates have the word "SPECIAL" stamped onto the keystone tab instead of the vehicle manufacturer's VIN number.
 It's not known exactly why this was done; possibly these keystones were used for vehicles that were either homemade or cobbled together from several vehicles, and so did not have a VIN.